Ranked List of the Best Pre-Med Schools

 GPA

 When it comes to med school, your GPA is vital.
-You should be looking for colleges where you can score well, as a strong GPA is so important for medical school applications that it even supersedes class rank.
-The reason is that most medical schools use a mathematical formula that takes in the numerical value of GPA to assess students.
+You should look for colleges where you can score well, as a strong GPA is so important to medical school applications that it even supersedes class rank.
+The reason is that most medical schools use a mathematical formula that uses the numerical value of GPA to assess students.
 For example, having a 3.5 GPA and being #18 in your class at one college is often worse than having a 3.9 and ranking #35 in your class at another for the purposes of medical school admission.

-While GPA is often more important than rank, you should still aim to be amongst the strongest students on campus.
+While GPA is often more important than rank, you should still aim to be among the strongest students on campus.
 Most college classes are graded on a curve, and being at the top of the curve translates to a high GPA.
-For example, you’d be much better off with a 3.95 at Bates College than a 3.35 at Princeton.
-Additionally, you want to avoid schools that have grade deflation (very difficult curves) and instead, look for the schools that have moderate to strong grade inflation (easier curves).
+For example, you’re much better off with a 3.95 at Bates College than a 3.35 at Princeton.
+Additionally, you want to avoid schools that have grade deflation (very difficult curves) and instead look for the schools that have moderate to strong grade inflation (easier curves).

 Although your science GPA plays a significant role in med school admissions, the rigor of your major is just as critical.
 Having a high GPA in an “easy” major won’t cut it; you need a rigorous course load to validate a high GPA.